About This Page

 - Seizures

-can be very serious and potentially life-threatening.
-Undergoing detox in rehabilitation allows for medical supervision and appropriate treatment where required.
+Some of the most severe symptoms, such as alcohol withdrawal, delirium and withdrawal seizures, can be very serious and potentially life-threatening.
+Completing an alcohol detox in private drug and alcohol rehabilitation centres allows for medical supervision and appropriate treatment where required.

 Some risk factors include: